 S is for Snow

-We usually have lots of snow for Christmas and our city transport rarely fails.
+Croatia in winter usually means snow.
+And so we are often lucky to enjoy a white Christmas.
+But no mater how much snow we get, our city transport rarely fails.
 Let’s hope Croatia turns white this year too!

 T is for Turkey

 We eat turkey (or any other bird) on Christmas Day.
 Birds flick dirt with their legs backwards, pushing away all that is bad away into the past.
 That’s what we should do too.